CLappin/test/workspace.examples/readme.md

 # RTG4 Development Kit Mi-V Sample Designs for Libero v12.3
 This folder contains Tcl scripts that build Libero design projects for the RTG4 Development Kit.
-The file consist of Tcl scripts that are executed in Libero SoC to generate the sample desings.
+These scripts are executed in Libero SoC to generate the sample designs.

 ## <a name="quick"></a> Instructions